 Financial Assistance Policy

-Pella Regional Health Center and its health care providers are tax-exempt.
-With that, Pella Regional is called to meet the needs of patients and others who seek care, regardless of their financial abilities to pay for services provided.
+As health care providers and tax-exempt organizations, Pella Regional Health Center is called to meet the needs of patients and others who seek care, regardless of their financial abilities to pay for services provided.
 In order to remain tax-exempt, Pella Regional is required to adopt and widely publicize its financial assistance policy.

 The purpose of this Policy is to outline the circumstances under which Pella Regional will provide free or discounted care to patients who are unable to pay for services and to address how Pella Regional calculates amounts charged to patients.

-Eligibility for financial assistance will be considered for those individuals who are uninsured, underinsured, ineligible for any government health care program, and who are unable to pay for their care based upon a determination of financial need in accordance with policy.
+Eligibility for financial assistance will be considered for those individuals who are uninsured, underinsured, ineligible for any government health care program (including Medicaid), and who are unable to pay for their care based upon a determination of financial need in accordance with policy.

 All individuals who are eligible will not be charged more than the amounts generally billed for their emergency or medically necessary care.

 After an assessment of medical necessity and financial ability, Pella Regional may provide free or discounted care to patients who qualify for financial assistance under this policy.

 Inability to Pay Bills

 Pella Regional follows fair billing practices required by the Health Care Finance Administration.
 This means Pella Regional staff must attempt to collect all amounts owed after insurance has paid from every patient served by our facility.
 Pella Regional follows standard procedures in determining eligibility for financial assistance and in collecting on delinquent patient accounts as follows: